AE9RB/ae9rb.github.io/index.md

 ![Screenshot](../assets/peaberry/peaberryV2.jpg){: .right}

-This radio uses [skywave](https://en.wikipedia.org/wiki/Skywave) propogation to make 7000km contacts across the Pacific Ocean with only one watt of transmitted power.
+This radio uses [skywave](https://en.wikipedia.org/wiki/Skywave) propogation to make 7000 km contacts across the Pacific Ocean with only one watt of transmitted power.
 Imagine an LED or a candle blinking on your roof in the United States and someone in Australia decoding the message.

-It uses a quadrature mixer to sample I/Q with a Sigma-Delta ADC/DAC and connects as a USB device.
+It uses a quadrature mixer to sample I/Q with a Delta-Sigma ADC/DAC and connects as a USB device.
 The radio has its own [PC and Mac software](https://github.com/AE9RB/peaberry-cw) written in C++.
 The Cypress PSoC was programmed in